vhscom/after-dark/README.md

 ## Getting Started

 After Dark requires a single dependency to operate.
-Before running the installation script please [install Hugo](https://gohugo.io/getting-started/installing) and, optionally, the [elinks] terminal browser, on your system.
+Before installing please [install Hugo](https://gohugo.io/getting-started/installing), and optionally, the [elinks] text browser, on your system.
 Instructions for installing both using [Homebrew](https://brew.sh/) on macOS:

 ```shell
 brew install hugo elinks